microsoft/DeepSpeed/docs/_tutorials/advanced-install.md

 After installation you can validate your install and see which ops your machine is compatible with via the DeepSpeed environment report with `ds_report` or `python -m deepspeed.env_report`.
-We've found this report useful when debugging DeepSpeed install or compatability issues.
+We've found this report useful when debugging DeepSpeed install or compatibility issues.

 ```bash
 ds_report